linksonice/tribal-tasks/README.md

 In the above methodology, there are only a few parameters to pass to the CF - these parameters are in **bold**:

-- an existing key of your choice, in this case mine is called **london-key-pair**
+- an existing key pair of your choice, in this case mine is called **london-key-pair**
 - An environment variable, in this case **dev** is fine for everyone's purposes
-- an availability zone, in this case I chose **eu-west-2a** in the London, UK region
+- an availability zone, in this case I chose **eu-west-2a** in the London, UK region because it's closeby and saves time

-EVERYTHING ELSE is FRESH i.e. the security group, the EC2 and what it's hosting.
+EVERYTHING ELSE is FRESH i.e. the security group, and the EC2.
+The VPC used will be the default for your account in that region.

 HOW TO TEST: